commonsharp/SurvivalProject-Server/README.md

 * Death timer in big matches doesn't work.
 * Quests with multiple players isn't working well.
 Sometimes they work, sometimes they don't.
 * Big match experience/code gained doesn't work well (it seems slot 0 keeps getting exp).

+# 21/04/2017
+* Hero mode is now working.
+* Fixed a bug where if a player had a quest life, it would be used in battle modes as well, resulting in a never ending game.

 # 20/04/2017
 * There are now 3 servers, one for each channel (beginner/hero/epic).